 To help homeowners understand what grease does to their plumbing and why they should never dispose of grease in drains, we’ve gathered some of the key points in this guide.

-If you suspect a clog deep in your plumbing, you can contact our team at Clover Services for help as soon as possible.
+If you suspect a clog deep in your plumbing, you can contact our team at Clover Contracting for help as soon as possible.